JetBrains/hirschgarten/docs/guides/monorepo_migration_guide.md

 ## Prerequisites

-1. Python 3.6 or higher installed on your system
+1. Python 3.6 or higher is installed on your system
 2. Ensure you have Git installed and configured on your system.
 3. Install `git-filter-repo`.
 You can do this by running:
    - On macOS: `brew install git-filter-repo`